Refereeing in rugby, the new controversy!

 For former referee Nigel Owens, it is an incomprehensible decision.
 “How can they say it’s a foul but not a red card? the Welshman asked on Twitter.
 If it is not a fault but a simple accident, then we must let it play out.
 If it is a reckless and unfair play, then it must be a red card.
 For what it’s worth, it’s a red card for me because it’s not a natural ruck action but recklessness. » “I’m glad I retired,” even concludes the former international referee, perplexed.

-An Internet user relaunched Owens by asking him if the fact that Caulfield himself took “a shot of crampons in the face” during a previous action could explain this gesture.
+An Internet user relaunched Owens by asking him if the fact that Caulfield himself took “a shot of crampons in the face” during a previous action might explain this gesture.
 Welsh response: “If you think that’s the cause of this, keep playing, no foul.”
 I’m not too sure, so if it’s foul play it must be a red card. »

 1706186023